 Here are Dweck’s tips from Mindset:

-- Instead of praising children’s intelligence or talent, focus on the processes they used.
+2. Instead of praising children’s intelligence or talent, focus on the processes they used.
+Here are some examples:

 Don’t worry about praising your children for their inherent goodness, though.
 It’s important for children to learn they’re basically good and that their parents love them unconditionally, Dweck says.
 “The problem arises when parents praise children in a way that makes them feel that they’re good and love-worthy only when they behave in particular ways that please the parents.”